Inflation gives Eastern European currencies wings – DW – 05/10/2023

 Observers are asking how this happened and how long it is likely to last.

-The currencies in Central and Eastern Europe (CEE) — all outside the euro area— have benefited above all from a high interest rate differential, known as the real interest rate, which is calculated by subtracting the rate of inflation from the nominal interest rate.
+The currencies in Central and Eastern Europe (CEE) — all outside the euro areaexcept Slovakia — have benefited above all from a high interest rate differential, known as the real interest rate, which is calculated by subtracting the rate of inflation from the nominal interest rate.
 The CEE currencies now look attractive in comparison with ECB and US Fed rates.

 Hence the widening gap between inflation and interest rates, which makes the region attractive to capital looking for a high-yielding home.
 This is also despite further interest rate increases in the US and the eurozone.